Icefish/Home_Assistant_inabox/README.md

 HomeAssistant_inabox provides a robust solution by combining a Docker container with a full VM environment:

 1. **Direct Download & Installation**:
    - When the container is started, it automatically downloads the latest Home Assistant `.qcow2` disk image from the official Home Assistant source.
    - It then extracts and moves the image to your Unraid server’s specified domains location.

 2. **Dynamic VM Setup**:
    - The container dynamically builds a VM XML template for Home Assistant using the latest QEMU version available.
    - This template is then used to define a new VM on your Unraid server.

 3. **Automatic IP Detection**:
    - After the VM is started, the container uses the QEMU guest agent to retrieve the internal IP address of the VM.
    - The IP address is then used to configure a redirect within the Docker container, making the “WebUI” link in Unraid’s Docker tab point directly to the Home Assistant WebUI inside the VM.

 4. **Monitoring & Restart Functionality**:
    - If `RESTART` is set to `Yes`, the container will regularly check to see if the Home Assistant VM is running.
    - If the VM is found to be shut down or paused, the container will attempt to start it automatically.
+   - If the VM is running, but curl 8123 port not working, the container will attempt to restart it automatically.

 5. **WebUI Integration**:
    - When you click the WebUI button for the HomeAssistant_inabox container, it dynamically redirects to the Home Assistant WebUI inside the VM using the IP address retrieved during the last check.

 ---

 ## Example Use Case

 1. **Scenario**: You want to run Home Assistant on your Unraid server, but you also want to manage it through the Docker interface rather than a separate VM management tab then having to use browser to login.
 2. **Solution**: Install HomeAssistant_inabox and configure the necessary variables.
 With this setup, Home Assistant will run as a VM but be accessible directly from the Docker WebUI link.
 3. **Result**: This simplifies your environment and provides a single point of access for Home Assistant, combining the convenience of Docker management with the power and flexibility of a dedicated VM.

 ---